krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-08-02-monday-alloc.md

 ## Why is that value useful?

-Knowing that value, and the size of _young generation_ you can estimate how often your _garbage collector_ will run.
+Knowing that value, and the size of _young generation_ you can estimate how often your _garbage collector_ Knowing that and how long are your GC STW pauses you can calculate responsiveness/SLA of your application.

 ## How can you decrease the allocation rate?